 Once you have found a dentist you like, you can work out the next steps together.
-If you’re not in pain, you may want to start with an easier procedure such as a teeth cleaning and, depending on your needs, work your way up to more complex stuff.
+If you’re not in pain, you may want to start with an easier procedure such as a teeth cleaning.
+Depending on your needs, you can then work your way up to more complex stuff.

 On the other hand, you may have an important event such as a wedding coming up.
 Or perhaps you need some major work done.
 A sedative may allow you to get a lot of work done in one go.

 There are three main types of sedation:

 - Oral sedation – taking an anti-anxiety sedative in a drink, or in pill form

 - Inhalation sedation – breathing in a mixture of oxygen and nitrous oxide, which gives a pleasant, relaxed feeling

 - IV sedation – a sedative medicine is given through a vein in the arm or hand.
 The medicine makes you feel very deeply relaxed.
 You won’t remember much about your treatment afterwards

 If you have your heart set on sedation dentistry, make sure that the dentists on your shortlist offer it!